tensorflow/community/rfcs/20190225-tf-on-demand.md

 **Web UI (download.tensorflow.org)**

 We propose a simple web interface that allows users to manually enter necessary system specs and desired build options for requesting a custom TF binary.
 The UI will be straightforward and easy-to-use.
-A sample mock up UI is shown below:
+A sample mock up UI is shown below.
+(Please refer to [PyTorch](https://pytorch.org) download UI as an additional reference.)

 ![drawing](https://docs.google.com/drawings/d/1Krze2no7zjfqe7nldOm-ArECOGXVVjgtk0VMXCabzkw/export/png)

 Once all fields are filled in, the system backend will check if the corresponding binary has already been built and present in cache.
 If it exists, then it will provide the user a URL to the binary for download.
 If it does not exist, then it will ask the user for an email address to receive a link for downloading the newly built binary.

 Before sending out the binary, the system will first check whether the binary is supported (or unsupported) by going through what is being tested in CI.
 It will then inform the users accordingly.

 **Command Line Tool (TF Downloader Binary)**